Strength Training for Cyclists

 Including this type of workout in your exercise routine will improve your ability to function in day-to-day life.
 Consistent strength training can help you maintain your body’s vitality and proficiency in a movement that tends to dwindle as we age.

-In this article, we cover the different types, and benefits, of resistance training, followed by key exercises for cyclists.
+In this article, you’ll learn what muscles are used while cycling, but we cover the different types, and benefits, of resistance training, followed by key exercises for cyclists.

 Lastly, we address a couple of potential issues and answer some frequently asked questions.